 I. ENGLISH

+A major sequence of at least 3 units is required 3

 II.
-One major sequence (3 units) and two minor sequences (2 units each) are to be chosen from Groups A, B, C, D. Two sequences may be chosen from Group A but only one from Groups B, C, D............
+One major sequence (3 units) and two minor sequences (2 units each) are to be chosen from Groups A, B, C, D. Two sequences may be chosen from Group A but only one from Groups B, C, D 7

 A. FOREIGN LANGUAGE GROUP

-Prospective college students are urged to submit two units of a foreign language for college admission.
+A sequence consists of work in a single language, not in the combination of two languages.
+The foreign languages acceptable are: Greek, Latin, French, German, Spanish, and Dutch 0, 2, 3

+P. MATTHEWEN ATTENDED ON

 B. MATHEMATICS-PHYSICS GROUP

 A minor sequence in this group must include 1 unit of algebra and 1 unit of plane geometry.
 A major sequence is formed by adding to this minor sequence 1 or more units from the following:

-Adv. algebra $\frac{1}{2}$ or 1 unit Solid geometry Trigonometry Prospective college students are urged to submit college admission. two units of mathematics for
+Pro Adv. algebra \(\frac{1}{2}\) or 1 unit Trigonometry\(\frac{1}{2}\) unit Solid geometry 0, 2, 3

+colleg ge admission.

 C. NATURAL SCIENCE GROUP

-Biology1

-Botany1 unit Zoology 1 unit
+Biology 1 unit Physics 1 unit Botany 1 unit Zoology 1 unit Chemistry 1 unit 0, 2, 3

-Chemistry1 unit -

-0. 2.
-3

 D. SOCIAL STUDIES GROUP

-Ancient history, 1 unit

-European history, 1, 11⁄2, or 2 units

-American history, 1⁄2 or 1 unit

-American government, 1⁄2 unit
+Ancient history, 1 unit European history, 1, 11⁄2, or 2 units American history, 1⁄2 or 1 unit American government, 1⁄2 unit

-Economics, 1⁄2 unit
+Economics, 1⁄2 unit 0, 2, 3

-Minimum requirements from above groups
+Minimum requirements from above groups 10

 The remaining units required to make up the necessary 15 units required are elective from among the subjects listed above and such others as are usually counted toward graduation by the accredited school.
-The Dean, however, has the right to reject such credits as the institution considers undesirable.
-One unit of foreign language may be offered under this group
+The Registrar, however, has the right to reject such credits as the institution considers undesirable.
+One unit of foreign language

+may be offered under this group 5

+Total] 15

+Physics may not be counted in both of the Crowns R and C as next of a